Snake Game — Two Agents, One Board

 T-004, T-009, T-010, T-011 completed in under a minute — the previous agent had already implemented the functionality.
 The pickup agent verified it was done and marked review.

-T-014 was added by the human after the initial build was complete — a real-world post-launch fix.
+T-014 was added from the dashboard after the initial build was complete — a real-world post-launch fix.

 How Coordination Worked